 As we were making plans Mushy called out that he had found a track around the two logs.
 Freshly made and not over-friendly but eminently do-able.
 We were aware that 19 vehicles from Cockburn 4WD Club and a similar number from the South West 4WD Club had completed Lennard Track in the past three weeks.
 Clearly this newly minted ‘track’ had not had 38 vehicles over it in the past three weeks.
 The mystery was solved a few days later when we compared GPX tracks with Cockburn and South West.
 As they neared the top of the hill they had taken a more southerly loop to get to the finish of the Track.

 Not knowing this, we drove the new bypass track – which in reality was just flattened bush – to below the second track-blocking log.

 250m past the logs we got into some gnarly country, after which the track heads up to a fenceline.

 Five hundred metres after the track leaves the fenceline heading south there is a distinct turn to the east and after a further 200 metres a gate blocks access for when the track is too wet.
 Two hundred metres past the gate there is another distinct left turn and this is the start of the descent down Mt Lennard to the river.

 After about 700 metres the Track down to the river levels out and turns south-east.
 For the next 7.2 kilometres the Track follows the river closely, generally no more than 40-60 metres distant.

-Four hundred metres along the Track is an access track to the river.
-This is site of a now disused ‘flying fox’.
+Four hundred metres along the Track is an access to the river.
+This is the site of a now disused ‘flying fox’.
 Difficult to determine its reason for being.

 We followed the river, noting a number of good campsites, however, the area is day use only now.